 - Continuing to use the drug despite the negative consequences

 Continued ecstasy use can result in the body getting used to the higher levels of the neurotransmitters this drug produces.
 When someone stops using the drug, neurotransmitter levels decrease, resulting in withdrawal symptoms.

 Exactly what happens during ecstasy withdrawal is not well documented.
 However, scientists have determined that the drug is similar to hallucinogens and stimulants.
 Because of this, the withdrawal effects are believed to be similar to the withdrawal effects of drugs in those categories.

 Research regarding stimulant withdrawal shows that the symptoms may last an average of five days to three weeks, according to a study published in Drug and Alcohol Dependence.
 The most commonly reported symptoms in this study were aches and pains, impaired social functioning, irritability, and depressed mood.

 The withdrawal symptoms ultimately depend on the person, how much ecstasy they use, how frequently they use it, the dosage, and the ingredients in the ecstasy they take.
-Other possible symptoms of ecstasy withdrawal may include the following:

 - Craving ecstasy